LeporidaeLepus/leetcode-record/algorithm.md

     ```

 2. 1D array (if the last row/column can be reused)
-    - be care of the traversal order
+    - be care of the traversal order – **this is to make sure that every item only be added no more than once**

     ```java
     // int bagsize, int[] weight, int[] value